Iran

 Spent days summoning up the courage.

-Aided and abetted by my first regular boyfriend.
+Aided and abetted by my first boyfriend.

-A bit on the rough side.
+On the rough side.

 "Been in trouble with the police," said Mum.